openstack-archive/compute-hyperv/doc/source/install/next-steps.rst

 Additionally, keep in mind that the Neutron Hyper-V Agent only supports the following network types: local, flat, VLAN.
 Ports with any other network type will result in a PortBindingFailure exception.
-If tunneling is desired, the Neutron OVS Agent should be used instead.